gpizzutoa/Luiss_Assistant/readme.md

-# README for Python OpenAI Assistant Script
+# README for Luiss Assistant Script

 ## Overview
 This Python script runs a Streamlit Chatbot application that can connect directly with an already created assistant from the openAI Platform